siftware/live-connect/README.md

 /**
 * PSR-3 compatible logger.
 Logs to file,  if you want to disable logging then just
-* pass false as second paramter.
+* pass false as second parameter.
 See the class interface for more options.
 * You can of course ditch this and pass in your own PS3-R logger instance */
 $logger = new Logger(Psr\Log\LogLevel::DEBUG);